LBHackney-IT/API-Playbook/docs/clean_architecture.md

 ### Explore Our Folders

 1. **Boundary**
-  * This folder will hold all of the structures of data that we will expect to get in return to the calling client
+  * This folder will hold all of the structures of data that we will expect to get in return to the calling client.
-  * We use this folder to GET a Request or SEND a Response Make sure the way you structure the object response is clear and easy to understand
+  * We use this folder to GET a Request or SEND a Response Make sure the way you structure the object response is clear and easy to understand.

 2. ** Controller **
-  * In this folder we set up the End Points for our APIs
+  * In this folder we set up the End Points for our APIs.

 3. ** Domain **
-  * This folder is used to manipulate data
+  * This folder is used to manipulate data.
-  * In here we do any calculations within our app
+  * In here we do any calculations within our app.

 4. ** Factories **
-  * In here we do our conversion from one type of data structure to the next one (e.g: convert a domain object to a response one)
+  * In here we do our conversion from one type of data structure to the next one (e.g: convert a domain object to a response one).

 5. ** Gateway **
-  * The responsability of the Gateway is to handle the interaction between your API and any external dependancies (such as another API or a Database)
+  * The responsability of the Gateway is to handle the interaction between your API and any external dependancies (such as another API or a Database).
-  * Gateway also has to be able to manipulate data in some way
+  * Gateway also has to be able to manipulate data in some way.

 6. ** Infrastructure **
-  * In this folder, we set up the data structures that our Gateway will use
+  * In this folder, we set up the data structures that our Gateway will use.

 7. ** The UseCase **
   * This is where we handle all of the behaviour/logic in our application.